oshawa-connection/geotiff.net/README.md

 - Image resampling
 - User examples
 - Benchmarking
-- .msk file handling, and more friendly handling of NO_DATA values in general.
+- .msk file handling, and more friendly handling of NO_DATA values in general through `MaskedGeoTIFFReader`
 - BigTIFF is working well, but needs some tests to cover it.
-Also some tests for cases where precision is important.
+- Also some tests for cases where precision is important.

 Post initial release: